MrBaoDK/baodk.tech/README.md

 - Image optimization: replace external Unsplash images with optimized local assets.
 - Forms: replace alert-based contact form with a real submission endpoint or integrate with a service (Formspree, Netlify Forms).
 - Split CSS into separate files and add a build step if converting to React.
 - Fix small JS bugs in legacy prototypes if you plan to use them as reference.
-See `AGENT-RULES.md` for maintainers notes.
+See `AGENTS.md` for maintainers notes.

 ## License

 MIT — adapt and reuse freely.

----

-If you want, I can:
-- Convert either design into a React component structure in `src/`.
-- Create a GitHub Pages deployment configuration.
-- Fix JS bugs in legacy prototypes if you plan to use them as references, or prefer editing React components under `src/` for production.

-Tell me which you'd like next.